Creative Sovereignties: Should Copyright Apply on Tribal Lands?

 The stakes of applying the Copyright Act on Tribal lands may be quite high for Tribes.
-Drawing on community-partnered ethnographic research conducted with the Hopi Tribe, I show how federal copyright law supports certain forms of Tribal creativity intended for off-reservation markets.
-But for locally circulating creativity—including forms of cultural or ceremonial creativity that help maintain Tribal identity, social relations, and traditional sources of authority—applying Copyright may very well disrupt the exercise of Tribal sovereignty and cause substantial harm to Tribal creative economies.
+Drawing on doctrinal research coupled with community-partnered ethnographic research conducted with the Hopi Tribe, I explain how federal copyright law impacts contemporary tribal sovereignty.
+Copyright clearly supports certain forms of Tribal creativity intended for off-reservation markets.
+But for locally circulating creativity — including forms of cultural or ceremonial creativity that help maintain Tribal identity, social relations, and traditional sources of authority — applying Copyright may very well disrupt the exercise of Tribal sovereignty and cause substantial harm to Tribal creative economies.

 Based on this research, I argue that the Copyright Act should apply on Tribal lands, but only to the extent permitted by each Tribe.
-Individual Tribes would likely take distinct approaches to copyright policy, but presumably most Tribes would allow the Copyright Act to protect works created on Tribal lands that are intended for consumption by publics beyond the Tribe and in exchange, allow for enforcement of copyright infringement claims brought by non-members against Tribal members who misappropriate works created off-reservation.
-What is crucial, however, is that where Tribal intellectual property laws, protocols, or customary laws occupy the same field as the Copyright Act, Tribal entitlements and remedies, not federal ones, should govern creativity occurring on Tribal lands, with federal copyright law providing enforcement of Tribal intellectual property rights beyond a Tribe’s borders.
-Otherwise, the unilateral imposition of the Copyright Act on tribal creativity, to the exclusion of Tribal laws, impermissibly invades Tribal sovereignty as articulated in both current federal policy and the international norms enshrined in the United Nations Declaration on the Rights of Indigenous Peoples
+Where Tribal intellectual property laws, protocols, or customary laws occupy the same field as the Copyright Act, Tribal entitlements and remedies, not federal ones, should govern creativity occurring on Tribal lands, with federal copyright law providing enforcement of Tribal intellectual property rights beyond a Tribe’s borders.
+Otherwise, the unilateral imposition of the Copyright Act on tribal creativity, to the exclusion of Tribal laws, impermissibly invades Tribal sovereignty as articulated in both current federal policy and the international norms enshrined in the United Nations Declaration on the Rights of Indigenous Peoples.

 Keywords: copyright, reservation, Native American, Indigenous, jurisdiction